wangyibin/CPhasing/docs/basic_usage.md

 ## One command pipeline of C-Phasing
 ### pipeline
 The `-n 8:4` parameter of the following commands means assembling a tetraploid (**4**) with **8** chromosome basic numbers.
 If you set `-n 0:0` means partition in both rounds automatically, also support it set to `-n 8:0` or `-n 0:4`.

+!!! note
+    `CPhasing` also support the monoploid scaffolding, when you set one group number, e.g. `-n 8`.
+The `pipeline` will automatically skip the step `1.alleles`.

 #### Start from a **pore-c data**:

 ```bash